crystal-lang/rfcs/text/0012-timers.md

 we need to handle the correct execution of timers ourselves.

-We must handle timers, we must store them into efficient data structure(s), and we must suppor the following operations:
+We must handle timers, we must store them into efficient data structure(s), and we must support the following operations:

 - create a timer;
 - cancel a timer;